MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 > [!NOTE]
 > This value can only be used for *Win32 Services* and is only available on Windows 7 and above.

 Each *privilege-name* in the list is the name of the privilege.
 See [Privilege Constants (Windows)](/windows/win32/secauthz/privilege-constants) for a list of the privilegs names.
-For each privilege name, only the text name is required, *For Example* The privilege name should be written as "SeAuditPrivilege" but not SE_AUDIT_NAME.
+For each privilege name, only the text name is required, *For Example* The privilege name should be written as "SetAuditPrivilege" but not SE_AUDIT_NAME.

 For more information on service required privileges, see [SERVICE_REQUIRED_PRIVILEGES_INFO (Windows)](/windows/win32/api/winsvc/ns-winsvc-service_required_privileges_infow)